|

 The “zero” in zero waste is a bit misleading since we can’t truly achieve it.

-Once I asked the owner of a zero waste store if they have a better alternative than plastic.
+Once I asked the owner of a zero waste store if they had a better alternative than plastic.
 He said that they tried packing the items in paper bags, but they were breaking.
 Also, for hygiene purposes, they usually can’t reuse plastic bags.

 Another thing is that you buy products in paper or glass packaging, then they still go to your container and then are sent to (hopefully) be recycled.